Orange Clock Vine flowers

 Hardiness Zone: 9a

 Other Names: syn.
 Thunbergia gibsonii

 Orange Clock Vine features bold orange tubular flowers along the branches from early summer to mid fall.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The heart-shaped leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Orange Clock Vine is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This woody vine will require occasional maintenance and upkeep, and can be pruned at anytime.
 It is a good choice for attracting butterflies to your yard.
 It has no significant negative characteristics.